MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/service-tips-and-tricks-for-color-formatting.md

 ## How to undo in Power BI
 Like many other Microsoft services and software, Power BI provides an easy way to undo your last command.
 For example, let’s say you change the color of a data point, or a series of data points, and you don’t like the color when it appears in the visualization.
 You don’t recall exactly which color it was before, but you know you want that color back!

-To **undo** your last action, or the last few actions, all you have to do is:
+To **undo** your last action, or the last few actions, all you have to do is type CTRL+Z.

-- Type CTRL+Z

 ## Feedback
 Do you have a tip you’d like to share?
 Please send it our way, and we’ll see about including it here.